St Lawrence Players is a group of people from

 productions a year just for the fun of it!
 We are based at St Lawrence Church.
 Since

-our first production in 1948, The Players have produced 190 productions - repeating a
+our first production in 1948, The Players have produced over 200 productions - repeating a

 couple of favourite plays and musicals!